andrewdavidsmith/transferase/README.md

-# xfrase
+# Transferase
 The transferase system for retrieving methylomes from methbase.

-The transferase system has the alias `xfrase` which is quicker to type.
+The transferase program is `xfrase` which is quicker to type and will be used below.
 There are several commands within `xfrase` and the best way to start is to understand the `dnmtools roi` command, as the information functionality provided by `xfrase` is the same.
 If you need to learn about `dnmtools roi` you can find the docs